 Are the trolleys handicap accessible?

 A certain number of our trolleys are equipped with hydraulic wheelchair lifts.
-We do ask that you call ahead to arrange use of these vehicles.
+We do ask that you call ahead to arrange the use of these vehicles.

 Are your trolleys enclosed?